 Factors that affect B-vitamin levels (in food and plasma)

 Intensive farming methods negatively affect the level of all nutrients within whole foods, including the B-vitamins.
 In addition, food processing methods either strip out or affect the stability of nutrients within foods (hence the drive to fortify).
 As the B-vitamins are water-soluble, they are also easily depleted during cooking, especially vegetables cooked in water.
 As there are so many factors that influence the amount, type and stability of these essential nutrients, and the fact that they are not considered toxic when consumed in excess of the recommended intake, topping up levels via supplementation provides a safety net against deficiency.
-While it is possible to supplement with individual B-vitamins, because they often play a synergistic role in multiple pathways (riboflavin is, for example, the co-factor required for converting vitamin B6 to its active pyridoxal 5′-phosphate form) they are often found together in supplements as a B-Complex.
+It is certainly possible to supplement with individual B-vitamins, but because they often play a synergistic role in multiple pathways (riboflavin is, for example, the co-factor required for converting vitamin B6 to its active pyridoxal 5′-phosphate form), they are often found together in supplements as a B-complex.

 Vitamin B1 (thiamine)